-Microevolution refers to changes in allele frequencies within breeding populations, that is, within single species.
-Macroevolution involves changes that result in the emergence of new species, the similarities and differences between species and their phylogenetic relationships with other taxa.
-Consider our example of the peppered moth which illustrated microevolution over time, via directional selection favoring the peppered allele when the trees were clean and the dark pigment allele when the trees were sooty.
+Microevolution refers to changes in allele frequencies within breeding populations-that is, within single species.
+Macroevolution describes how the similarities and differences between species, as well as the phylogenetic relationships with other taxa, lead to changes that result in the emergence of new species.
+Consider our example of the peppered moth that illustrated microevolution over time, via directional selection favoring the peppered allele when the trees were clean and the dark pigment allele when the trees were sooty.
 Imagine that environmental regulations had cleaned up the air pollution in one part of the nation, while the coal-fired factories continued to spew soot in another area.
 If this went on long enough, it's possible that two distinct moth populations would eventually emerge-one containing only the peppered allele and the other only harboring the dark pigment allele.